Welcome to the Washakie Museum & Cultural Center

 The Washakie Museum and Cultural Center brings the past to life using fascinating exhibits to portray the relationship between the historical people of the Big Horn Basin and their environment.
 The unique geography of the Big Horn Basin and its world-class archaeological sites allow the Museum to offer one of the finest interpretive centers for local human history, from ancient mammoth hunters through early settlers, as well as the geology, archaeology, and paleontology of our area.
 The Museum also serves as a center for the visual and performing arts, conferences, conventions, and other gatherings.

-We are thrilled to announce a grant award of $3,000 from the Rocky Mountain Power Foundation.
-This grant will assist in funding for the Fall 2020 community musical production of "Camelot".
+We are pleased announce the Washakie Museum has been awarded a $4,200 grant from the Rocky Mountain Power Foundation!
+This grant will give assistance for the museum's Fall 2022 community theatre production.
 Thank you, Rocky Mountain Power Foundation!